SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/FirstContact/FirstContactShrunk.md

-Once the class method `defaultSpec` is defined, you can start to open your UI as follows: `CustomerSatisfactionPresenter new openWithSpec`.
+Once the class method `defaultSpec` is defined, you can start to open your UI as follows: `CustomerSatisfactionPresenter new open`.
 You should obtain a widget similar to the one shown in Figure *@figFirstCut@*.

 ![A first version of the customer satisfaction UI.](figures/FirstCut.png width=50&label=figFirstCut)